The Surface Studio 2 is an all-in-one PC with premium specs, designed to wow professional artists, designers, architects and other creatives.

 - Photos: Microsoft’s new Surface Studio and 10 great alternatives

-From the point of view of artists and designers, the Studio offers a high-end computer built around their creative needs, which does away with having to use a separate drawing tablet and computer.
+From the point of view of artists and designers, the Studio offers a high-end computer built that does away with having to use a separate drawing tablet and computer.

 - Microsoft Event: New Surface Book, Studio sneak peek (ZDNet)